robenkleene/audio-references/ableton-live/ableton-live.md

 1. Use `⌘F` to start a search then hit `↓` or `ESC` to focus the browser (usually followed by `←` to get to the sections.
 2. Use `⌥⌘G` twice to show and hide the Groove Pool which has the side effect of focusing the browser.

+To reveal the current project in the Finder, right-click "Current Project" in the browser.

 ### Session & Arrange View

 - `⇥`: Twice focuses the session or arrange view